rh-mobb/documentation/content/rosa/break-glass/index.md

 [root@ip-10-10-0-216 ~]#
 ```

+> **NOTE**: if SSH login is required, you may have to adjust the settings in
+`/etc/ssh/sshd…/40-rhcos-defaults.conf` and `sshd_config` to allow password
+authentication, otherwise you should be able to push logs by whichever means you
+prefer.

 ## Logs

 Some helpful log locations:

-- `/var/log/containers` - location of the container logs running on the logged in node.
+- `/var/log/pods` - location of the container logs running on the logged in node